francescogerardomarra/its/modulo27/39_rest_hello_world.md

   - When a resource is retrieved successfully, `200 OK` is returned along with the resource’s details.

 - **Resource Not Found (`404 Not Found`)**:
-  - If the requested resource is not found (e.g., when querying by `id`, `email`, or `username`), a `404 Not Found` response is returned without a body.
+  - If the requested resource is not found (e.g. when querying by `id`, `email`, or `username`), a `404 Not Found` response is returned without a body.

 - **Bad Request (`400 Bad Request`)**:
-  - If the client sends an invalid request (e.g., missing required fields), a `400 Bad Request` status code is returned, often with error details in the response body.
+  - If the client sends an invalid request (e.g. missing required fields), a `400 Bad Request` status code is returned, often with error details in the response body.

 ## UserController